 Early studies suggest that soda taxes might help reduce the consumption of sugar-sweetened beverages.

-For example, Popkin and colleagues have found that purchases of sugar-sweetened beverages fell by 8.2 percent on average in the two years following the implementation of a tax in Mexico.
+For example, Popkin and colleagues have found that purchases of sugar-sweetened beverages fell by in the two years following the implementation of a tax in Mexico.

 Likewise, a new study reported in the American Journal of Preventive Medicine suggests that a beverage tax on sugar-sweetened drinks in Philadelphia might be affecting consumer behavior.

 The investigators found that Philadelphians were 40 percent less likely than people in comparison cities to report drinking sugar-sweetened soda on a daily basis after the tax was implemented.

 They also found that survey respondents in Philadelphia were 58 percent more likely to report drinking bottled water on a daily basis after the tax came into effect.